-Looking for a gravel bike priced between £1,000 and £2,000?
-We might have the answer in our roundup of the best gravel bikes you can buy in this price bracket.
+Looking for the best gravel bike priced between £1,000 and £2,000?
+We might have the answer in our roundup of all the best gravel bikes we have tested in this price bracket.
 We've tried and tested all of these bikes, from the capable adventure steeds to the all-rounders, here are our top rated.